vkostyanetsky/RFQ/README.md

 {"Result": true}
 ```

 It means that the proxy has connected to the 1C:Enterprise infobase, so everything is fine.
+Perhaps.

 ### 3. Web interface